eelcocramer/node-bluetooth-serial-port/README.md

 Writes a [Buffer](http://nodejs.org/api/buffer.html) to the serial port connection.

 * buffer - the [Buffer](http://nodejs.org/api/buffer.html) to be written.
 * callback(err, bytesWritten) - is called when the write action has been completed.
 When the `err` parameter is set an error has occured, in that case `err` is an [Error object](http://docs.nodejitsu.com/articles/errors/what-is-the-error-object).
-When `err` is not set the write action was succesfull and `bytesWritten` contains the amount of bytes that is written to the connection.
+When `err` is not set the write action was successful and `bytesWritten` contains the amount of bytes that is written to the connection.

 ## LICENSE